PTSD Guide - Part 4

 How to understand a VA PTSD ratings?

-A VA rating and be anywhere from 0% to 100%, but not all disabilities will include all of that range and some will never get to 100%.
+A VA rating can be anywhere from 0% to 100%, but not all disabilities will include all of that range and some will never get to 100%.
 A Veteran can only be rated at 0%, 10%, 30%, 50%, 70%, or 100% for all mental health conditions and they will only have one mental health rating no matter how many mental health diagnosis the Veteran has.

 When a Veteran gets a 0% rating for their PTSD, that means that they have been diagnosed and service-connected for PTSD.
-The Veterans symptoms are not serve enough to affect them functioning in social or work settings.
+The Veterans symptoms are not severe enough to affect them functioning in social or work settings.
 When a Veteran gets a 100% rating for their PTSD, that means that they are total occupational and social impairment because of their symptoms.

 What can a Veteran do if they cannot work because of their PTSD?